xlyric/pv-router-esp32/README.md

 # Installation :
 ## Configure Wifi
-rename the file wifi.json.ori to wifi.json and change SID
+Rename the file wifi.json.ori to wifi.json and change SID
 ## Upload
-if you know your configuration you can change it on config.json
+If you know your configuration you can change it on config.json

 Upload the firmware and filesystem. the system will start and working